harlecin/hugo-site/content/post/python-for-r-developers.md

 CMD [ “source activate your-environment && exec python application.py” ]
 ```
 ## From module to package
-Coming from an R background, I was a bit confused at first.
-People were sometimes talking about Python modules and at other times about Python packages.
+Coming from an R background, I was a bit confused at first: People were sometimes talking about Python modules and at other times about Python packages.
 I was never quite sure if the two are merely synonyms or actually different concepts and if so, how they are different and how they relate to R's concept of source files and packages.

 ### Python module
 Turns out, Python modules are basically equivalent to plain R files, but they get imported into their own isolated namespace.
 So in essence, a module is sort of an 'R-package-light'.